rocwg/note-kotlin/docs/12-Annotations-and-reflection.md

 - `delegate`—Pfkjh ngotris vur getelade icansnte let z tdlegdeea tyeprrpo.
 - `file`—Bfccs nctoiignan xur-ellev fonnisctu qzn ristreoppe clearedd jn kqr oljf.

-Any annotation with the file target needs to be placed at the top level of the file, before the package directive.
-One of the annotations commonly applied to files is @JvmName, which changes the name of the corresponding class.
-3.2.3 showed you an example: @file:JvmName("StringFunctions").
+Any annotation with the `file` target needs to be placed at the top level of the file, before the `package` directive.
+One of the annotations commonly applied to files is `@JvmName`, which changes the name of the corresponding class.
+3.2.3 showed you an example: `@file:JvmName("StringFunctions")`.

 Kotlin allows you to apply annotations to arbitrary expressions, not only to class and function declarations or types.
-The most common example is the @Suppress annotation, which you can use to suppress a specific compiler warning in the context of the annotated expression.
+The most common example is the `@Suppress` annotation, which you can use to suppress a specific compiler warning in the context of the annotated expression.
 Here’s an example that annotates a local variable declaration to suppress an unchecked cast warning:

 ```kotlin
 fun test(list: List<*>) {